-BOMs, which are used as reference in the calculation of the semi products and raw material requirements to be determined for Material Requirements Planning module, are also used effectively in processes such as external procurement.
+BOMs, which are used as a reference in the calculation of the semi-products and raw material requirements to be determined for the Material Requirements Planning module, is also used effectively in processes such as external procurement.
 In this process, the relevant materials in the BOM can be sent from stock to subcontractors for use.

 In conjunction with the Routing Management module, the system creates a production network and displays this network graphically when prompted.
 Thus, even complex BOMs and routes can be created clearly at different levels.
 Copying the components of an existing BOM into new BOMs makes workflow easier.
 Similar materials or structures can be created more easily by referring to the defined BOMs.

 The following graph shows the interaction between the Bill of Materials Management and the other modules in the system.

 Each BOM created in the Bill of Materials Management Module is valid under the conditions defined for it.
 For example, the components that make up the product are required to be used according to (depending on) the batch size to which the product is to be produced.
 Thus, various components can be used for different production batches.
 Time limits can be made to define the desired structures for specific periods.
 There may be more than one way of production of a manufactured product within an enterprise.
 These different types of manufacturing can be defined in the system as production alternatives.